leborchuk/open-gpdb/README.md

 We've forked here the original GPDB repository after Greenplum became a closed-source project.
 And continue to make it production-ready.

-The main goal is to:
+The main goal is:
-- make bugfixes, especially those that leads to coredump master/segment processes
+- to fix bugs, especially those leading to core dump master/segment processes;
-- adopt existing GP/PG extensions to the last stable GP version
+- to adopt existing GP/PG extensions for the latest stable GP version;
-- backport stable features from other projects (Postgres > 9.4, Cloudberry)
+- backporting stable features from other projects (Postgres > 9.4, Cloudberry);
-- make new stable version (7X) by fixed everything we stumble on.
+- creating a new stable version (7.X) by fixing everything we stumble upon.

 The current last stable version is 6X.
 It's used by major of our clients and partners.